Frequently Asked Questions

 "Is there a manual?"

-There isn't a manual yet for the individual toybox blocks but some information on the functionality and controls of each block can be found on the toybox website by clicking on the "READ MORE" button for each pack.
+There isn't a manual for the individual toybox blocks but some information on the functionality and controls of each block can be found on the toybox website by clicking on the "READ MORE" button for each pack.
 Also "Info Hints" are available by enabling the "Info Hints" button ("i" icon on the main Reaktor tool bar) and then hovering the mouse over any control or port or over the title bar of any block.

 More In-depth manuals for using Reaktor and building your own Reaktor Blocks can be found on the Native Instruments website here.

 Having a good grasp of audio engineering concepts like "frequency", "signals", "waveforms", "positive and negative values" will help when getting into the nitty gritty of making patches.
 There are good tutorials online like this one that cover these basic concepts.
 There is also a good primer in modular patching here.

 Also check the toybox YouTube channel for the latest tutorials and demonstrations.

 "What are the System Requirements for installation?"